-- Whether we choose to view our obstacles as mountains or challenges benefits of therapy, therapy benefits, aims of therapy, psychotherapy in London, Camden, Kings Cross Benefits Of Psychotherapy - Identifying & Increasing Inner Strengths & Resources The aims of counselling & psychotherapy are not only about being in touch with pain, misery and the upsetting things, so we can heal what we need to heal.
-A further aim of therapy can also help us to grow & develop.
-My aim is to help identify your strengths - your own resources & predispositions, flexibility and examine how they can be increased, used creatively & effectively.
+- Whether we choose to view our obstacles as mountains or challenges benefits of therapy, therapy benefits, aims of therapy, psychotherapy in London, Camden, Kings Cross Benefits Of Psychotherapy - Identifying & Increasing Inner Strengths & Resources The aims of counselling and psychotherapy are not only about being in touch with pain, misery and the upsetting things, so we can heal what we need to heal.
+A further aim of therapy can also help us to grow and develop.
+My aim is to help identify your strengths - your own resources and predispositions, flexibility and examine how they can be increased, used creatively and effectively.
 These, along with building our resilience, being in touch with our personal boundaries can support us in difficult times.
-Our growth may be to heal our past and current wounds, to take charge of our authentic life, achieving integrity & autonomy, acknowledging our interdependence, to respectfully relate with others acknowledging their difference, to be emotionally healthy, open to how we are feeling, being, creative, alongside our search for meaning, love, relationship with ourself & others, to experience our own sense of wholeness & completion.
+Our growth may be to heal our past and current wounds, to take charge of our authentic life, achieving integrity and autonomy, acknowledging our interdependence, to respectfully relate with others acknowledging their difference, to be emotionally healthy, open to how we are feeling, being, creative, alongside our search for meaning, love, relationship with ourself and others, to experience our own sense of wholeness and completion.

-aims of psychotherapy, benefits of psychotherapy, psychotherapy benefits - London, Camden, Kings Cross Benefits Of Counselling - Connected To Our Core Self A further challenge may to be more authentic, being in our core self - calm & centred, less from our selfimage or being distracted by external influences.
+aims of psychotherapy, benefits of psychotherapy, psychotherapy benefits - London, Camden, Kings Cross Benefits Of Counselling - Connected To Our Core Self A challenge for some of us may to be more authentic, being in our core self - calm and centred, less from our selfimage or being distracted by external influences.
 So a further aim of therapy may be to help us develop greater intimacy tolerance and capacity for autonomy (see also Being Autonomous Yet Part Of A Couple).
-The therapy may assist you in developing & building this deeper sense of yourself - your own centre, aware & able to reflect, with the ability to make choices and act with intention.
-The counselling and psychotherapy can be a place to discover the nature of our intentions.
+The therapy may assist us in developing and building this deeper sense of ourself - our own centre, aware and able to reflect, with the ability to make choices and act with intention.
+The counselling and psychotherapy can also be a place to discover the nature of our intentions.